-It is possible to issue press releases to both professional and general audiences, provided that the releases concern a matter of legitimate scientific interest (for example, the results of a pivotal clinical trial), and are not promotional in tone.
+It is possible to issue press releases about unauthorised medicines and off-label use to both professional and general audiences, provided that the releases concern a matter of legitimate scientific interest (for example, the results of a pivotal clinical trial) and are not promotional in tone.
 For example, the trade name should be used in moderation and sweeping claims should not be made.
 The tone and content must be accurate, factual and balanced.